 An air cargo:

-In a supply chain an air cargo is any product carried or to be carried in an aircraft.
+In a supply chain an air cargo is any product carried in an aircraft.
 Air cargo comprises air freight.
 Organized air freight started to transport air cargo from the 1920s on, the first commercial airlines that were all-cargo did not emerge until after World War II.
 In 1945, 57 airlines formed the International Air Transport Association.
 Although freight traffic developed modestly, reaching only 800,000 tons worldwide by the mid-1950s.
-In 1968, Boeing launched the four engine 747, the first wide-body aircraft.
+In 1968, Boeing launched the four engines 747, the first wide-body aircraft.
 The 747 was the first aircraft capable of transporting full pallets in the cargo hold, revolutionizing the air cargo industry.

 Basics of an air shipment:

 The three primary air shipping options are next flight out, consolidated, and deferred.
 Air freight is often more expensive than any other mode of transportation.
 Incorporating the right air shipping strategy into your multi-modal, global supply chain can help reduce costs and promote efficiency.
 Expedited air requires a provider with the resources to locate capacity at the last minute to ensure it meets your timelines.
 The key to merging air cargo is having enough shipments to merge.
 A small provider may not work with enough companies to have regular shipments of merged air freight, which could lead to delays.
 Optimizing a Supply Chain with Air Cargo, need to take a deeper look at the many facets and benefits of air cargo.